Gold Medal - 2019 Michigan Wine Competition

 Pairing Suggestions

 The feathery tannins and acidity of aromas allow this versatile red to pair with just about any savory dish.
-Pinot’s inherent earthiness is a natural pairing with meat over charcoal and earthy veggies, like mushrooms, truffles, cabbage, paprika, asparagus, Brussels sprouts, and Dijon mustard.
+Pinot’s inherent earthiness is a natural pairing with meat over charcoal and earthy veggies, like mushrooms, truffles, cabbage, paprika, bell peppers, and Dijon mustard.
+Great examples are:

 - Ribeye over charcoal, wine-braised brisket